Superalgos/Superalgos/README.md

 >
 > These installers are not code signed (this costs money and Superalgos is completely free for everyone).
 Therefore, antivirus will probably flag the file as unsecure.
 You can force the installation to allow the packages to run.
 A more detailed explanation of this can be found in this [medium article](https://medium.com/superalgos/superalgos-packaged-application-release-8befd2895102).
 If this makes you uncomfortable, it is recommended you look into some of the other installation methods that do not suffer from this limitation.

+> **NOTE ABOUT ASCENDEX:**
+>
+> An issue with AscendEX API may prevent the Welcome to Superalgos tutorial to run as expected.
+We suggest you use the fallback/default workspace in the meantime.
+The issue was reported to the exchange and is currently being investigated.

 #### Windows Portable Application